En-Be/We-Touch/APPROACH.md

 - Placed comments in the other scripts where they need to call the particle maker
 - Made updatelevel, updatebeat and emit methods

+## Session 028

+**Mon Feb 10 14:21:07 - Mon Feb 10 14:53:21**

+**To do**
+- Call methods from managers
+- Emit basic particles that die
+- Encapsulate control in the game manager

+**Done**
+- Removed dupication of data across game and particle managers
+- collider triggers emit on gamemanager, who checks whose turn it is before passing on the method call
+- Made a particle with a script, added it in particle manager as a prefab
+- collider passes it's position for emission
+- game manager sends position for emission
+- particles emit and crash editor

+---

 ## Tasks

 - Make editor view closer to device scaling